ajwills72/rmip/docs/topic1teachernotes.md

-# Daydreaming and lazy thinking: Teachers' notes
+# Mind wandering: Teachers' notes

 **AW**: In some of these papers, the error bars on the Figures are wrong, because they calculated for each condition separately, while the analysis is obviously conducted on the _differences_.
 I've marked them as _bad graph_, below.
 You'll need to make sure students do not replicate this error.
 In some cases, there isn't a graph, but the same error has been made in a table.
 I've also given these the same label.